All Tiny Tapeout shuttles run on the Sky130A PDK. Make sure you simulate with Sky130A.

 The pin locations must match one of the Tiny Tapeout templates.
 The templates are available in DEF format, which is compatible with the Magic VLSI layout tool.

-There are several templates available, each for a different number of tiles.
 The templates include all the eight analog pins, but only the pins that you paid for will be connected to the pads.
 In addition, the templates also include all the standard digital pins.

 Important: Do not leave any floating digital output pins in your design.
 Connect any unused uo_out